spacebarchat/docs/docs/setup/server/reverseProxy.md

     listen 80;

     location / {
-			# do NOT change this
+			# Only change this if Nginx and Fosscord are not on the same machine.
             proxy_pass http://127.0.0.1:3001;
             proxy_set_header Host $host;
             proxy_pass_request_headers      on;